Best Practices for Push Notifications

 4 min read

 Push notifications – they’re a great way to grab your user’s attention quickly and an essential part of the mobile app experience.
 However, they can also be a real challenge.
-You need to use them effectively, or you risk losing your audience.
+You need to use them effectively, or risk losing your audience.

 Anyone using a smartphone (that’s literally 80% of all internet users) is more than well-versed to receiving and consuming these snippets of content known as push notifications throughout the day.
 As we’ve mentioned previously, the mobile browsing market has been growing at a steady pace over the past decade.
 72% of all minutes online are spent on mobile browsing and, rather sadly, over a quarter of us interact with our phones more than any other object… or human.
-So, cracking the code on push notifications is vital to digital marketing in 2019.
+So, cracking the code on push notifications is vital to digital marketing.

 Some people find push notifications intrusive and annoying.
-It’s happened to all of us – you’re minding your own business, when suddenly you get distracted by a notification flashing in your face to remind you that you haven’t logged your calorie count today.
+It’s happened to all of us – you’re minding your own business when suddenly you get distracted by a notification flashing in your face to remind you that you haven’t logged your calorie count today.
 You had pizza for lunch.
 You don’t need that kind of negativity in your life.
 In fact, 60% of app users turn push notifications off immediately because they’re invasive, and 71% of all app uninstalls are triggered by a push notification.

 Remember: The good thing about push notifications is they remind your users that your app is installed.
 A bad thing about push notifications is they remind your users that your app is installed.